Lixo88/bot_trading_docs/estructura.md

   - Supports efficient queries for `strategies` and `backtesting`.
   - Output:
       - Provides stored data (e.g., 1D, 4H, 1H candles) to `processing.py` for indicator calculation.
+      - Supplies indicators from `db/indicators` to `strategies/` for event detection and decision-making.
+  - Additional Logging:
+      - Logs critical database operations such as failed inserts or updates.
+      - Optionally integrates with `utils/logging.py` for centralized logging.
   ```

   ### schema.sql